• Skip to primary navigation

 Continue toward the back and you’ll see an antrium ceiling and a recessed outdoor area which aren’t obvious from the capitol grounds.
 There’s more you can explore from here.
 I’m not sure if you’re allowed or not, but one evening we wandered through some open doors and offices and ended up surfacing on the north side of 15th street.
 This complex is huge.
 If you have some clout (I don’t) you might find a way to see the official “hidden spaces”.

 Uniqueness: A classic and historic hotel bar.
-Loads of unique Texas decor + live music most nights.
+Loads of unique Texas decor and live music on most nights.

 Uniqueness: Strange streetlights from times-gone-by